Secarian/GoWDOS/docs/docs/chapter/beta/18.md

 ## Localization and Languages

-Since ArOZ Online v24-12-2019, localization support is now added.
+Since WDOS Online v24-12-2019, localization support is now added.
 The system display language can be translated in real time on document ready.
 The system translation is done via real time javascript key replacement method.
 The localization translation is done with the following process.

 1. Check if the user has selected a localized language of the system
 2. Load the corresponding json file which contains all the text “localtext” keys and translation as value.